ainaraj/turtlebot3-trajectory-estimation/README.md

 - Start a Python script for a predefined trajectory
 - Begin recording /odom, /imu, and /scan with rosbag
-- Stop recording automatically at the end of the motion ✅ Ensures smooth, synchronized execution and data recording
+- Stop recording automatically at the end of the motion
+- Ensure that robot motion and data recording are synchronized, resulting in accurate and reliable timestamps

 📊 Data Extraction (Offline)
 You can extract CSV files from .bag files for analysis: